chirag555/SpringBoot/README.md

 5.Run Postman and try the api calls given below.

 PostMan Calls
-Collection file available in parent directory
+Collection file available in parent directory import as RAW Text in postman.